muratk3n/thirdwave/en/tweets/2020/week6.md

 placebo.
 Keep saying "my people" are [certain way], u can start acting that way, bcz u'd be pushing self as such.
 It has been proven in the negative.
-When kids were reminded of their historically disadvantaged minority status during tests their scores goes down.
+When kids were reminded of their historically disadvantaged minority status during tests their scores went down.

 *2020-2-3 22:27:31*